 Eduardo Gil Santos is an experimental scientist specialising in the development of biosensors.
 In 2007, he started his research career at the Instituto de Microelectrónica de Madrid (CSIC), in the Bionanomechanics Laboratory, funded by the national grant “JAE-Predoc”.
 He completed his doctorate in Physics at the Autonomous University of Madrid in 2012, with the highest grade cum laude.
 His thesis dealt with the development of micro- and nano-mechanical sensors.
 In 2010, he spent a year at the Technical University of Denmark gaining experience in microfabrication.
 In 2013, he joined the Laboratory of Materials and Quantum Phenomena (Paris Diderot University, France) thanks to an international grant “Research in Paris”.
 There he developed his own line of research focused on the development of optomechanical sensors.
 He became an expert in optomechanics, as well as micro- and nanofabrication.
 In 2016, he returned to the Bionanomechanics Lab, at the Institute of Micro and Nanotechnology (formerly Instituto de Microelectrónica de Madrid), thanks to the European Marie Sklodowska-Curie Actions grants.
-As of 1 February 2019, he is a ComFuturo researcher at the institute, where he is developing his project “Optomechanical biosensors for virus and bacterial characterisation“.
+Since February 2019 and until 2021, he was a ComFuturo researcher at the same institute, where he developed his project “Optomechanical biosensors for virus and bacterial characterisation“.
+After ComFuturo, he was awarded with a position as a Ramón y Cajal researcher.

 Infectious diseases cause 25% of deaths worldwide and are the leading cause of infant mortality.
 These data are even more appalling in underdeveloped countries.
 Early identification of the pathogens (viruses or bacteria) causing an infection is essential to provide the patient with the most effective treatment as soon as possible.
 In addition, knowing the appropriate treatment for each pathogen is essential both for the patient and to prevent pathogens from developing resistance and diminishing the effectiveness of drugs.